-For those living just across the Mississippi River in Harahan and River Ridge, you might have noticed a strong smell lingering in the air lately.
+There’s been a strong smell lingering in the air lately for those living just across the Mississippi River in Harahan and River Ridge.
 As complaints of intolerable odors and health problems mount, Jefferson Parish officials have determined the source of the putrid smell emanating from the Westbank of New Orleans.

 State environmental and parish officials have identified 27-year-old Marrero man Jake Bourgeois, who prefers his fam call him J.B., as the source of the noxious odor.